Looking for support for your finance function? Book a time with an expert.

 4. Payroll Processing:

 Handling payroll is another critical task.
-Bookkeepers ensure that employees are paid accurately and on time, including calculating salaries, withholding taxes, and managing employee benefits.
+In some companies, this is completed by a Human resources specialist.
+However, in many smaller and mid-sized companies, it is the booker who ensures that employees are paid accurately and on time, including calculating salaries, withholding taxes, and managing employee benefits.

 5. Preparing Financial Reports: